Telescope optics become dirty with use, just like any other items.

-What happens if you don’t clean your telescope lens?
+What happens if you don’t clean your telescope mirror or lens?

 When dirt accumulates on a lens or mirror, it causes the light to scatter.
 The result is that you end up seeing celestial objects that don’t look as clear as they should.

 While it might seem like a daunting task to have to clean your telescope’s mirror or lens, it really doesn’t have to be.
 Follow this guide to ensure that it’s easy and doesn’t cause any damage to your telescope.

 Be very careful when cleaning your telescope lens.
 Household detergents are dangerous as they can damage the lens and reduce its quality.